Adela Marion Adam: Career

 Adela Marion Adam taught Classics intermittently at Girton College and at Newnham College from c.1890 to at least 1920.
 She also returned to her former school, Bedford College in London, to teach twice a week after the death of her husband in 1907.
 During the First World War she delivered Classics lectures on behalf of the University of Cambridge.
 She was a Research Fellow at Girton from 1920–3.
 In 1912 she became Treasurer at Girton of the Frances Buss Fund, designed to help poorer students.
 Adam was a committed Platonist and published a study of Plato's morals, as well as several articles; some regard her most important work to be her 1918 article attacking A E Taylor and J Burnet's idea of Platonic Socrates.
 Adam believed that Plato embodied Socrates in the metaphysics of the theory of forms, as well as through the doctrine of immortality, not just in moralistic thought.
-As well as excellence in Latin and Greek, Adam was proficient in French, German and Italian.
+As well as her excellence in Latin and Greek, Adam was proficient in French, German and Italian.

-Collaborator and Editor
+Collaborator and editor

 Adam's husband James was also a Platonist and their collaborations supported his research.
 In 1893 they co-authored an edition of Protagoras.
 This is seen particularly clearly in the editions of his work that Adam produced after her husband's early death.

 In editing and ensuring publication of her husband's work, Adam made an additional significant contribution to classical scholarship.
 Adam edited her husband's Gifford Lectures into a volume entitled Religious Teachers Of Greece, which she prefaced with a memoir of her husband.
 She also edited an additional volume of her husband's lectures after his death, entitled The Vitality of Platonism.
 These lectures illustrated his thoughts on Plato during what were to be the final years of his life.